Summer Movie Preview: Superheroes duke it out with dinosaurs (and your desire to stay home)

 With it, of course, comes a fair share of big budget popcorn flicks, as well as a collection of curious smaller movies that may just capture the cultural conversation.
 But the question always remains, in the post-pandemic world: what films will convince potential audiences to leave the comfort of their homes to sit in a theater for the communal experience of moviegoing?

-Along with the promise of cool air-conditioning, here is a list best-bets for summer theater escapes.
+Along with the promise of cool air-conditioning, here is a list of best-bets for summer theater escapes.

 ‘The Phoenician Scheme’ (May 30)